 Getting Students Engaged

-One of our key goals is to create a friendly, welcoming environment for all of our families.
-We hope that monthly programs, like our welcome back barbecues, literacy nights, art walks, parent workshops and more, will be a great step in building a strong home to school partnership.
+One of our key goals is to create a friendly, welcoming environment for all of our families that recognizes and encompasses the cultures and diversity that make up the Liberty Central School District.
+The District strives to maintain monthly programs, such as our welcome back barbecues, literacy nights, art walks, parent workshops and more, to help build a strong home to school partnership.

 Ways to be Involved at your child’s school

 The more you are involved with your child’s education, the more chances your child has for success.
 Here are just some of the ways you can be directly involved in your child’s school: reading with students, small-group activities, special class projects, test monitoring, parent teacher organizations, booster clubs, tutoring, career/special interest speaker, sponsor/chaperone activities or field trips, and classroom, media center or clerical assistance.
 If you are willing to share your energy and talents, we have a place for you.
 Reach out to your child’s building to see how you can participate.